 You can also take a boat to Nusa Penida from Nusa Lembongan if you happen to be exploring this island first.

 A boat from Nusa Lembongan to Nusa Penida will cost you around 50,000 IDR.
-You can organise the boat via your accommodation on Nusa Lembongan or simply head to the main harbor on Lembongan Island and ask one of the boat companies down on the beachfront.
+You can organize the boat via your accommodation on Nusa Lembongan or simply head to the main harbor on Lembongan Island and ask one of the boat companies down on the beachfront.

 Fast boat from Bali to Nusa Penida